 From April, Tesco will only carry IPC's Loaded in one in seven of its flagship stores and plans to stock Maxim in more of these outlets.

-As part of its latest magazine range review, the supermarket downgraded Loaded from a Grade A title to a Grade C. Maxim , meanwhile, is promoted from a Grade C to a Grade B. Emap's market-leading FHM will remain on sale
+As part of its latest magazine range review, the supermarket downgraded Loaded from a Grade A title to a Grade C. Maxim , meanwhile, is promoted from a Grade C to a Grade B. Emap's market-leading FHM will remain on sale in all

 The men's lifestyle category is in decline and has been for some time now, a Tesco spokesman said.
 Our range of magazines in all categories reflects customer purchasing habits.
-However, the move is at odds with the January to June
+However, the move is at odds with the January to June ABCs,

-ABCs, in which Loaded 's news-stand sales of 164,150 were more than double those of Maxim .
+in which Loaded 's news-stand sales of 164,150 were more than double those of Maxim .

-Loaded is also priced 80p lower than FHM and Maxim and, while its overall retail sales value was around double that of Maxim in the January to June 2006 ABCs, Tesco is thought to be concerned about the future
+Loaded is also priced 80p lower than FHM and Maxim and, while its overall retail sales value was around double that of Maxim in the January to June 2006 ABCs, Tesco is thought to be concerned about the future revenues it

-revenues it is likely to get from Loaded due to the magazine's lower cover price.
+is likely to get from Loaded due to the magazine's lower cover price.

 Tesco is understood to be alone among supermarkets and high-street retailers in its move, with both Sainsbury's and WHSmith confirming that they were not planning similar changes to their men's magazine ranges.